rsvivek25/terraform-eks-practice/modules/eks-addon/README.md

-# EKS Add-on IAM Roles Module
+# EKS Add-on Module

-This module creates IAM roles and policies for common EKS add-ons using **EKS Pod Identity** for service account authentication.
+This module creates IAM roles and installs EKS add-ons using **EKS Pod Identity** for service account authentication.

 > **Note:** This module uses EKS Pod Identity (the recommended approach) instead of IRSA (IAM Roles for Service Accounts).
 Pod Identity is simpler and doesn't require OIDC provider configuration.